-This module provides an overview of all of the aspects associated with a business start-up.
-Through exposure to best practice and an exploration of the practical side of establishing a business, the module explores the complex and inter-related decisions a business owner has to make.
-Consideration is also given to the softer side of running a business, including personal resilience and motivation.
+This module provides an overview of the majority of aspects associated with establishing a start-up business.
+Through exposure to best practice and an exploration of the practical side of establishing a business, the module analyses the complex and inter-related decisions a business owner has to make.
+Consideration is also given to the “soft side” of running a business, including personal resilience and motivation.

-The module integrates business concepts, tools, techniques and ideas from previous modules, providing the necessary translation, direction and guidance to convert business ideas and models into a reality to ‘make it happen’.
-The module equips students with tools and techniques that are useful for any startup business and has input from a number of successful business entrepreneurs.
+The module integrates business concepts, tools, techniques, and ideas from previous modules, providing the necessary translation, direction, and guidance to convert business ideas and models into a reality to ‘make it happen’.
+The module equips students with tools and techniques that are useful for start-up businesses and has input from a number of successful business entrepreneurs.

 NB: Students attending this module should bring a 'business idea' that will be developed throughout the module.

-- Demonstrate an awareness of the marketing, customer, product development, operational, financial and employment issues relevant to setting up and running an innovative start-up company
+- Critically assess the business legitimisation from operational, legal, financial, marketing, production, and employment issues relevant to setting up and running an innovative technology based company

 - Critically analyse and evaluate options for business process design

 - Analyse business processes that will be required for early stage innovative business

 - Evaluate the problem solving, managerial, team building, negotiating and creativity skills required in setting up and running such a business.

 - Evaluate the changing nature of business processes that successful entrepreneurship requires

 - Investigate the appropriate options on iterative approaches to design business processes.